 Prioritizing Technical Debt as If Time and Money Matters

-- Balance the trade-off between improving existing code versus adding new features.
+- To balance the trade-off between improving existing code versus adding new features

-- Learn to measure long time trends in technical debt.
+- To measure long time trends in technical debt

 What GOTO attendees have said about past versions of this talk: